 Conclusion

 We'll cover the changes as they evolve over the next year, especially around the Privacy Sandbox.
 There's still much to learn about these updates' long-term implications.
-However, Fingerprint continuously researches new ways to provide the most accurate identification methods unaffected by such changes.
-We proactively update our product addressing anything that may be affected by any external influences ahead of time to ensure no drop in accuracy.
+However, Fingerprint continuously researches new ways to provide the most accurate identification methods that are unaffected by such changes.
+We proactively update our product, addressing anything that may be affected by any external influences ahead of time to ensure no drop in accuracy.

 Learn more about browser support for all major internet browsers.